benediktschulz/paper_pp_wind_gusts/README.md

 | `sens_mean_i` | Mean of the i-th sub-ensemble (members 5(i-1) + 1 to 5i, i.e. 1--5, 6--10, 11--15, 16--20) of the wind gust ensemble in m/s, i = 1, ..., 4. |
 | `sens_spread_i` | Spread of the i-th sub-ensemble (members 5(i-1) + 1 to 5i, i.e. 1--5, 6--10, 11--15, 16--20) of the wind gust ensemble in m/s, i = 1, ..., 4. |

-The data processing further relies on the dataframe `loc_data` that includes the following variables:
+The data processing further makes use of the `loc_data`-dataframe that includes the following variables:

 | Variable | Description |
 | ---- | ----------- |